For Librarians

 • Rick Anderson, University Librarian, Harold B. Lee Library, Brigham Young University.

-• Stacy Best Ruel, Director of Marketing, Key Accounts, Americas Springer Nature (Co-Chair).
+• Stacy Best Ruel, Director of Marketing, Key Accounts, Americas Springer Nature.

 • Sharon Mattern Büttiker, Director of Content Management, Research Solutions, Inc.